 The leaked beta build clearly indicates that the stable release is not so far now.
 However, nothing could be said for sure right now.
 Of course, the list of issues we mentioned above will first need to be fixed.
 Once everything is ready, the Android Oreo update will be rolled out to the users over-the-air.

-So, this was our tutorial on how to install Android 8.1 Oreo on Moto G4/G4 Plus via the leaked soak test build.
+So, this was our tutorial on how to install Android 8.1 Oreo on Moto G4/G4 Plus.
 If you have any queries regarding the procedure, please feel free to comment below.